crittografia/PixelMinimap/readmes/canvases/pixelplanet/README_EN.md

 9. Enable settings, some settings you may not have, ignore missing ones:
 - In the "Experimental" section, change the "Inject mode" to "Instant";
 ![Install screen 5_1](../../files/configuration/step5_1_en.png)
-- In the "Security" section, change the "Content Script API" to "UserScripts API Dynamyc" __(Remember to click the "Save" button at the end of this section)__;
+- In the "Security" section, change the "Content Script API" to "UserScripts API Dynamic" __(Remember to click the "Save" button at the end of this section)__;
 ![Install screen 5_2](../../files/configuration/step5_2_en.png)

 __If you still don't see any templates after that, [contact the author](#contacts)__